mswjs/msw/.github/CONTRIBUTING.md

 # Contributing

 This document is going to take you through the process of contributing to the Mock Service Worker library.
 Please make sure you read it before landing your first contribution.
+Thank you.

 ## Getting started